MedleyHealth/anoni/README.md

 ## Purpose

-To make medical data accessible and advance medical research.
+To make clinical data accessible and enable new types of healthcare research.

 Healthcare stands to benefit immensely from data-driven medicine.
 At the same time, healthcare must protect the privacy of its patients and their sensitive data from harm.
 Properly de-identified data enables the benefits while minimizing risk to patients.